RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

 Note that no output is produced when you run the above cell.
-However, the value of ``a`` is saved and is available in other cells.
-Here we have included a print statment to show you what is stored in variable `b`.
+However, the value of "a "is saved and is available in other cells.
+Here we have included a print statement to show you what is stored in variable `b`.

 .. jupyter-execute::